The Oracle, Reading: Awards

+The Oracle was also ranked 16th in the UK by Experian in 2007 for top-performing retail centre.

 References in popular culture

 YouTuber and amateur pianist Joe Jenkins recorded a video titled 'Playing MEGALOVANIA in a mall until someone asks me to stop'.
 He lasted just under 2 hours until a security guard approached him and told him to stop.